KaylaDefi/Holy-Grail-Application/README.md

 This is a three-tier application with a holy grail design and a full-service database.

 # Architecture
-React and Superagent as client
+React and Superagent as client,
-Node and Express as server
+Node and Express as server,
-Redis for datastore, running on top of Docker
+Redis for datastore, running on top of Docker.

 # Usage
 After cloning this onto your local machine run